1

 Super-Wellbeing: Perfected.
 Suffering exists only in history classes.
 Students don’t believe it was real.
 “People felt bad without choosing to?
 That’s insane.”

 The last military on Earth (North Korea, obviously) finally disbands.
-They were defending against an enemy that stopped existing in 2040.
+They were defending against an enemy that stopped existing.
 The soldiers become interpretive dancers.
 They’re good.

 Earth’s status: Chose healing.
 Became magic.
 Next goal: befriend entropy.